-The gods of Norse mythology are known for both their power and the myths surrounding them.
-In this vast universe, the gods not only rule, but constantly strive for balance between chaos, nature, and humanity.
+The word nordic mythology Norse mythology refers to the religious beliefs prevalent in the Scandinavian countries of Europe (Norway, Sweden, Finland, and Denmark).
+It is rich in beliefs and legends, which were transmitted orally in the form of long, melodic poems.
+The gods of Norse mythology are known both for their power and the myths surrounding them.
+In this vast universe, the gods not only rule but also constantly struggle to maintain the balance between chaos, nature, and humanity.
 There are numerous gods belonging to this tradition, and in this article we are going to delve into the most important of both clans: the Æsir and the Vanir.

 The Æsir: The Main Gods